winglang/wing/docs/06-contributors/999-rfcs/000-stories/story-15.md

 > **Status**: Draft, Expected released on 2023/03/16

-The following code is an inital implementation of TaskList with api gateway and a redis db
+The following code is an initial implementation of TaskList with api gateway and a redis db

 ## New language and SDK features it introduces